jpvanoosten/signals/README.md

 A `slot` is used to hold any of these types of objects with any number (and types) of arguments and provide the return value of calling the slot (as an optional value).

 The `slot` also stores its connection state.
 A *connected* `slot` is one that has a valid callable object associated with it.
-It is possible to invoke a disconnected slot.
-The return value of a disconnected slot is alwasy a *disengaged* [opt::optional] value.
+It is possible to invoke a disconnected `slot`.
+The return value of a disconnected `slot` is alwasy a *disengaged* [opt::optional] value.
 See [jpvanoosten/optional] for more information on the optional variable type used in this library.

-A connected `slot` contains a valid *callable*
+The return value of a connected `slot` should be an engaged [opt::optional] value.

+### Connection

+A `connection` object is used to manage the connection state of a slot within a signal.
+If a `connection` stores a reference to a valid `slot`, it is in the connected state.
+The `connection` object can also be used to temporarily *block* a slot, *unblock* the slot, and disconnect the slot from the signal.

+### Signal

+The `signal` class is probably the most common way of working with the slots & signals.
+The `signal` is a container for multiple `slots`.
+The `signal` can be invoked which results in all of the connected slots being invoked.

 [jpvanoosten/signals]: https://github.com/jpvanoosten/signals
 [sig::signals]: https://github.com/jpvanoosten/signals